onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 <Callout type="info">

-Open the transaction named `Create Link`. <br/>
+Open the transaction named `Issue Capability`. <br/>
-`Create Link` should contain the following code for creating a reference to the stored Vault:
+`Issue Capability` should contain the following code for creating a reference to the stored Vault:

 </Callout>

 ```cadence issue_capability.cdc
 import ExampleToken from 0x07

 // This transaction creates a capability